dreibh/netperfmeter/README.md

   netperfmeter $SERVER:9000 -tcp const0:const1400:const0:const1400
   ```

-  Replace $SERVER by the IP&nbsp;address or hostname of the passive instance!
+  Replace $SERVER by the IP&nbsp;address or hostname of the passive instance, or set an environment variable `SERVER=<address>`!

   The flow parameter specifies a saturated flow (frame rate&nbsp;0 – send a much as possible) with a constant frame size of 1400&nbsp;B. The first block specifies the direction from active (client) to passive (server) instance, the second block specifies the direction from passive (server) to active (client) instance.

   ⚠️Important: By default, SCTP transport is used for the NPMP-CONTROL control communication.
 In certain setups, this can cause problems.
-In this case, it may be necessary to use control over TCP (or MPTCP) instead (to be shown in the next example):
+In this case, it may be necessary to use control over TCP (or MPTCP) instead (to be shown in the next example, using the `-control-over-tcp` option):

   - Firewalls blocking SCTP traffic, e.g&nbsp;many public Wi-Fi networks.
   - Routing over NAT/PAT may not work well due to lack of support for SCTP.
   - The Docker daemon, by default, creates a local interface <em>dummy0</em> with IP address&nbsp;172.17.0.1 for the default [bridge network setup](https://docs.docker.com/engine/network/drivers/bridge/).
 If this is enabled on active and passive side, the SCTP out-of-the blue&nbsp;(OOTB) message handling causes the SCTP association to be aborted, since both devices have an identical IP&nbsp;address.

+  In case of connectivity problems try control over TCP as shown next.

 * Run an active instance (i.e.&nbsp;client side), with a saturated bidirectional TCP flow, using NPMP-CONTROL control communication over TCP.